AkPuLk0/BC250---Led-Progress/README.md

 1. With no activity, OpenLinkHub keeps the normal profile, such as `gpu-temperature`.
 2. A Dolphin copy starts: the progress bar fills in purple.
 3. A Steam download starts: Steam takes priority and the bar turns blue.
-4. A SteamOS update takes priority over both Steam and Dolphin and uses orange.
+4. On SteamOS, a SteamOS update takes priority over both Steam and Dolphin and uses orange.
 5. When the highest-priority source ends, the next active source becomes visible again.
 6. Two seconds after all activity stops, OpenRGB integration is disabled and OpenLinkHub restores the stored profiles.